A short list of questions that keep popping up at Guitar Mill Luthier Shop. For information on lead/wait times CLICK HERE!

 Q: Why is this item in “Get it Now?”
 Is there something wrong with it?

 A: “Get it Now” is simply the online store portion of our business.
-Most all of the items in the “Get it Now” store are the same “A-Stock” quality you have come to expect from Guitar Mill Luthier shop — they just happen to be in-stock and ready-to-ship.
+Most all of the items in the “Get it Now” store are the same “A-Stock” quality you have come to expect from Guitar Mill Luthier Shop — they just happen to be in-stock and ready-to-ship.
 We make bodies and necks with the explicit purpose of selling them in our “Get it Now” store nearly every week.
 If you are looking to custom order a new body or neck, “Get it Now” is the first place to check!
-“Get it Now” and custom ordered products will be the same quality, so why not skip the lead time?
-All items that are ugly/heavy/damaged/etc. are in our “B-Stock” sale section.
-These sale section items are clearly labeled in the title of the product and the reason for “B-Stock” or “Blowout” classification is ALWAYS explained in the product description.
+“Get it Now” and custom ordered products will be the same quality, so why not skip the wait?
+All items that are ugly/heavy/damaged/etc. are in our “B-Stock” or “Clearance” sale sections.
+These sale section items are clearly labeled in the title of the product and the reason for “B-Stock” or “Clearance” classification is ALWAYS explained in the product description.
 Feel free to Contact Us if you have any questions on the differences between these sections, or if you have questions about a specific item!

 Q: If I purchase Guitar Mill parts, how difficult will my final assembly be?

 A: As a business that often caters to hobbyists and beginning luthiers, we get asked this question quite frequently.
 The difficulty of a build is completely contingent on what style of guitar you are building and the attention to detail you put into it.
 Difficulty levels for each style are as follows:

 - T-Style: For beginning and novice luthiers.
 The T-Style was one of the first electric guitars ever designed.
 Its elegance and versatility are complimented by its beautiful simplicity.
 We recommend everyone build a T-Style while beginning luthiery; it is the best style to hone your technique.
 After all, that is how we got our start; the first guitar assembled by Mario Martin was a T-Style.